 However, when sharing your redundancy notice in a job interview, you might prefer to focus on your contributions and successes while employed.
 You can also talk about how you’ve honed your skills, taken additional courses, completed unfinished life plans, or how you’ve spent your time while preparing for your future employment.

-Second, your employer can pay out the notice period (also called pay in lieu of notice) to you.
+- Your employer can pay out the notice period (also called payment in lieu of notice) to you.
 This means that the amount that you will receive will equal the total amount of pay that you are set to receive during the whole duration of the notice.

-And lastly, your employer may allow you to have a combination of the first two options.
-This means that you may report for work and then pay out the remainder of the notice period.
+- Your employer may allow you to have a combination of the first two options.
+This means that you may report for work for a portion of the notice period, and the remainder is paid out.

 Can I Refuse To Work My Redundancy Notice Period?